Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 - Filebeat, for every relevant file based log.
 - Auditbeat, security events such as file changes, user logins or processes.
 - Packetbeat, packets and netflow.
-- Metricbeat, I used to run a influxdb and grafana, but recently switched to metricbeat for convenience.
+- Metricbeat, Well basically what it says, it gathers metrics from VMs and Docker containers.

 #### SIEM Elasticsearch Master
 2 vCPU/4GB Ram/32GB Disk